Artwork for Bon Iver's 2024 single, ’SPEYSIDE’.

 However, in 2020 Bon Iver followed up i i with two singles from a mysterious ‘Season Five’, which offered a glimmer of hope to his loyal fanbase.
 That chink of light seemed to grow dimmer as the years went by, until Bon Iver - a project devised by Justin Vernon - announced his first single in four years would arrive on September 20th.

-The new track, ‘SPEYSIDE’ (stylised ‘S P E Y S I D E’), seemingly serves as the first single from Bon Iver's forthcoming SABLE, EP, which is expected to arrive on October 18th, 2024, and feature three other songs: ‘...’, ‘THINGS BEHIND THINGS BEHIND THINGS’ - which Vernon performed at a 2020 Bernie Sanders rally - and ‘AWARDS SEASON’.
+The new track, ‘SPEYSIDE’ (stylised ‘S P E Y S I D E’), serves as the first single from Bon Iver's forthcoming SABLE, EP, which arrives on October 18th, 2024, and feature three other songs: ‘...’, ‘THINGS BEHIND THINGS BEHIND THINGS’ - which Vernon performed at a 2020 Bernie Sanders rally - and ‘AWARDS SEASON’.

 Accompanied by an atmospheric black and white music video on the release date, it's safe to say ‘SPEYSIDE’ has been a long time coming.
 Bon Iver first performed the introspective offering during his 2022 tour-stop at the OVO Hydro Arena in Glasgow, UK.